-- More than 48% of school-aged children are eligible for free or reduced-price school lunch.
-To be eligible for reduced-priced lunches, kids must live at 185 percent of poverty, or about $41,000 a year for a family of four.
+- More than 46% of school-aged children are eligible for free or reduced-price school lunch.
+To be eligible for reduced-priced lunches, kids must live at 185 percent of poverty, or about $44,000 a year for a family of four.
+To receive free lunches, kids must live at 130 percent of poverty, or about $31,000 for a family of four.

 - Out of the Michigan children who receive free or reduced-price school lunch, 42 percent live in Livingston, Macomb, Monroe, Oakland, or Wayne County.

 - Nearly one in four Michigan children (22.6%) live in poverty, with household incomes under $24,000 for a family of four.